sgelernter/synthgarden/README.md

 ```

 ### Patches
 A synth "patch" is essentially a recipe for creating a custom sound, except instead of a teaspoon of salt and two eggs you might be working with 20% distortion, a mid-scooped EQ curve, and a long-tail stereo delay.
-Because the synth component is responsible for tracking the settings of each effect node in real-time, allowing users to store patches in the backend is as simple as passing the database a "patchData" object that contains the current settings for each effect in the synth, along with the current order of those effects and flags that track whether any given effect is on or off:
+Because the synth component is responsible for tracking the settings of each effect node in real-time, allowing users to store patches in the backend is as simple as passing the database a `patchData` object that contains the current settings for each effect in the synth, along with the current order of those effects and flags that track whether any given effect is on or off:
 ```js
         const modsOn = document.getElementById('mods').className === 'mods on';
         const harmonicsOn = document.getElementById('distortion').className === 'harmonics on';